iranvir/wsl2-labs/README.md

 3. Create a `rootfs/` directory at the root of this repo and put the compressed rootfs in there.
 4. Review (or rewrite) `setup.sh` and `user.sh` to fit your needs.
 These are simple POSIX shell scripts and very easy to modify to do your bidding.
+It has some hard coded values like my GitHub username and Windows username hardcoded in it.
 4. Run `.\setup.ps1` with flags as described below:

     `.\setup.ps1 -Name NAME_FOR_YOUR_DISTRO -Rootfs PATH_TO_ROOTFS -UserName USER_NAME -EnableSystemd $false -IsAlpine $true`